-Walk in Chicago # 10, an air of Mexico in Pilsen, is for you if you like all things South of the Border and Mexican in particular.
+Walk in Chicago # 10, an air of Mexico in Pilsen, is an unusual self-guided tour made for you if you like all things South of the Border and Mexican in particular.
 It will be a feast of colors and sounds in a very friendly neighborhood.
-It mainly meanders in a day-to-day part of the city -except for a very interesting Museum, and gives you a unique perspective on it; that's what makes it unusual compared to what you can find elsewhere.
-It is available on Payhip in pdf format with a clickable map (very useful to access a lot of additional information on the places that interest you) and detailed descriptions of your itinerary (you'll see the link to access it below).
-On this pdf, in addition to the map and the description of your itinerary, you will find:
+It mainly meanders in a day-to-day part of the city -except for a very interesting Museum, and it gives you a unique perspective on it.
+That's what makes it unusual compared to what you can find elsewhere, and you should count to spend about 2 to 3 hours there if you tour the museum and stop for a drink. 🥐There is an excerpt of it below to give you an idea of what it is. 💥Otherwise, it is available in full for a few $ on Payhip/ImagesVoyagesImpressions in a PDF file that you'll be able to download on your phone. 🎈NB:

 0 Comments